aAAaqwq/aAAaqwq/README.md

 - 👋 Hi, I’m @aAAaqwq
 - 👀 I’m interested in golang combined with cloud native and golang microservices
-- 🌱 I’m currently learning kubeedge.
+- 🌱 I’m currently learning kubeedge and AIGC.
-- 💞️ I’m looking to be a go-cloud-edge engineer.
+- 💞️ I’m looking to be a golang or cloud-native engineer.
 - 📫 How to reach me :aaqwqaa68@gmail.com or 2067089451@qq.com
 - 😄 Pronouns: A.A
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: "I don't read books, never went to school, I just read other people's code and always wonder how things work",said TJ Holowaychunk.

 <!---
 aAAaqwq/aAAaqwq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.